 - Warning: SMS messages, emails, and DingTalk ChatBot.

 - Info: emails and DingTalk ChatBot.

 Email Subject The subject of the alert notification email.
 The default email subject is in the format of service name + metric name + instance ID.
 Email Remark The custom additional information in the alert notification email.
 Remarks will be included in the alert notification email if you specify this parameter.
-HTTP CallBack For more information, see Use alert callback.
+HTTP Callback For more information, see Use the alert callback feature.

 - Click Confirm.
 Alert rules automatically take effect.